sidestep-labs/AzureKeyVaultExplorer/README.md

 ## Overview
 Visit the releases section to download the application. *Still in active development but in a usable state*

-**Key Vault Explorer** is a lightweight tool with the idea to simplify finding and accessing secrets (and certitficates and keys) stored in Azure Key Vault, providing a interface for aggregating, filtering, and quickly getting secret values.
+**Key Vault Explorer** is a lightweight tool with the idea to simplify finding and accessing secrets (and certificates and keys) stored in Azure Key Vault, providing a interface for aggregating, filtering, and quickly getting secret values.
 The app was inspired by the original [AzureKeyVaultExplorer](https://github.com/microsoft/AzureKeyVaultExplorer) with the goal to eventually bring some more feature parity but first brining the application to macOS.

 ### Key features

 - Signing in with a Microsoft Account [See how credentials are secured](#security)
 - Support to selectively include/exclude subscriptions to show resource groups and key vaults in the tree
-- Ability to filter subscriptions, resrouce groups, and key vaults by name
+- Ability to filter subscriptions, resource groups, and key vaults by name
 - Saving vaults to "pinned" section in quick access menu and saving selected subscriptions in SQLite
 - Copy secrets to the clipboard using Control+C
 - Automatic clearing of clipboard values after a set amount of time (configurable up to 60 seconds)